 Maybe you can sleep in an area where people won’t find you.

-Maybe you can spend the money for a hotel room.
+Maybe you can spend the money on a hotel room.

-Maybe you can pull off to the side of the road, partly roll down your windows so there’s some air circulating.
+Maybe you can pull off to the side of the road, and partly roll down your windows so there’s air circulating.

 When you’re sleeping, you want to be as safe as possible.
 Include safety in your plans.